 If you focus too much on achieving zero defects, you may be conservative when defining requirements and selecting solutions, or you may have excessive checkpoints before release.
-This may conflict with meeting business requirements, result in slow time-to-market cycle or take away resource from core business development.
-Despite some apparent advantage, having impartial perspective either on performance or testing, you must be careful not to fall into the trap and pride thinking "it's okay because I tested it".
+This may conflict with meeting business requirements, result in a slow time-to-market cycle, or take away resources from core business development.
+Despite some apparent advantages, having an impartial perspective either on performance or testing, you must be careful not to fall into the trap and pride thinking "it's okay because I tested it".

-The aforementioned problem is a very difficult one, and it tends to occur in larger scale projects.
-It is necessary for organization to be creative enough to devise various resolutions such as how business and IT department communicate to form consensus at each phase.
+The aforementioned problem is a very difficult one, and it tends to occur in large-scale projects.
+It is necessary for an organization to be creative enough to devise various resolutions such as how the business and IT departments communicate to form a consensus at each phase.

-In order to satisfy that purpose, let’s remind ourselves that test design and execution according to test plan for each phase are important.
-And how much ever complex your projects get, they are all based on these seven principles.
+In order to satisfy that purpose, let’s remind ourselves that test design and execution according to the test plan for each phase are important.
+And how complex your projects get, they are all based on these seven principles.

 We are live on https://medium.com/@shiftasia & https://www.linkedin.com/company/shiftasia